COSC3020/little-o-proof-Will-GreinerUWYO/README.md

 for all n ≥ n0

 Since o(g(n)) must be true for all positive constants and since O(g(n)) only needs a single constant c.
 If Little-o is true, then Big-O, which must only check one value c against the same function, must be true as well.

+The other difference is that little-o f(n) < c g(n) where Big-o f(n) ≤ g(n).
+This means that little o MUST grow slower than cg(n), big o can grow slower or at the same rate as cg(n).
+Therefore, the smallest Big-O growth rate is smaller than the smallest little-o growth rate.

 ## Sources and Plagarism Statement
 Used only the in class slides for the defintion of Big-O, nothing else.